Environmental Control Office

 Following are some basic guidelines for building, improving and maintaining property in PMC.

 Construction permits are necessary for any type of building, including new structures, additions and excavation.
 This permit is in addition to any permits required by Kern County.
 Plans, the application and fees are submitted to the EC office and must go through an approval process.
 Plans should include specific information about location, setbacks, grading plans, vegetation and tree removal, elevations, color scheme and proportions.
-Two sets of plans must be submitted seven working days before the EC committee meeting.
+Two sets of plans, the application and the fee must be submitted seven working days before the EC committee meeting.

-Tree cutting and pruning of branches over 4 inches in diameter is generally not allowed.
+Trees that are 4 inches in diameter and less than 4 feet tall can be cut.
+Trees that are over 4 inches in diameter and over 4 feet tall cannot be cut without permission from the EC officer.
 The trees are part of what we love about our region and we try to keep as many of them as possible.
 If it is absolutely necessary to cut a tree for construction or other purposes, a permit is required.
 There is no fee for this permit but if you cut a tree without a permit, you may be fined.

-Fences, walls and hedges are limited to a location and a height that does not obstruct the view from any other lot.
-Fences need to be constructed out of wood or wood-like materials and must be approved before erection.
+Fences and hedges are limited to a maximum height of 5 feet.
+Fences require a permit, and need to be constructed out of wood or wood-like materials and must be approved before construction.

-A chart of approved exterior paint and trim colors is available in the EC office and on this site, and your choice must be submitted to the office for final approval before you begin painting.
+Charts of approved exterior paint and trim colors are available in the EC office and on this site, and your choice must be submitted to the office for final approval before you begin painting.
 Any structures with non-approved colors will be subject to enforcement.
+(See Permits page)

-Signs, such as "For Sale" signs, are limited to size and style.
+Signs, such as "For Sale" signs, are limited to a 12-inch by 12-inch size.
 For emergency purposes, each residence must have a street number that is visible from the street.

 Propane tanks, trash containers and clotheslines are to be screened from public view with a structure that matches the home.